Yankton College: Campus

+Athletics

 The college's athletic teams were known as the Greyhounds.
 The football stadium (Crane–Youngworth Field) is now used as the home field for the Yankton High School Bucks and Mount Marty University Lancers football teams.

 Yankton College began football in 1894.
 In 1917 they became one of the charter members of the South Dakota Intercollegiate Athletic Conference.
 From 1960 to 1980 Yankton competed in the Tri-State Conference with private schools in Iowa and Nebraska.
 Yankton returned to the SDIAC in 1981, remaining until the school closed.
 The most successful seasons were as members of the Tri-State.